yungdodik/llm-recommendation-explanations/README.md

 - `prompts/` — All prompts used for generation and evaluation
 - `code/` — Jupyter notebook with full pipeline
-- `paper/` — LaTeX source of the paper

 ## Requirements